hanjihun2000/coding-test-practice/README.md

 **Objective**: Solving [LeetCode Problems](https://leetcode.com/problemset/all/) by myself to broaden my problem solving skill.

-A list below is my sample solution (algorithmic approach) to each question, but this does not guarantee the **FASTEST** and **BEST** solution.
+A problem list below is my sample solution(s) to each leetcode question, but I remind that this does not guarantee the **FASTEST** and **BEST** solution.
 Tackle each question by yourself first and get some hints from others if you are stuck on the question.

-## Problem lists
+## Problem list

 - **#1** [Two Sum](./TwoSum) - C, Python
 - **#2** [Add Two Numbers](./AddTwoNumbers) - C, Python